 The Charity's reserve policy is to maintain an adequate level to support its activities, taking account of the risks to which it is exposed and existing and projected levels of income and expenditure.
-The trustees have taken into account expected shortfalls in voluntary income due to the impact of declining Masonic membership and the effect of the four year Festival for the benefit of the Masonic Charitable Foundation which concludes in 2021.

-The trustees are cognisant that the Covid-19 pandemic has caused a profound shock for societies and economies the world over.
-We also recognise that the future income levels will be under pressure as most companies, including many we invest in, would not have had the contingency plans for this unanticipated and sharp reduction in economic activity.
-Our current understanding is that expected dividend shortfalls will recover, although we will keep this under review.
+The trustees are cognisant that the Covid-19 pandemic caused a profound shock for societies and economies the world over.
+The war in the Ukraine and inflationary pressures have added to the uncertainty with likelihood that future income levels will be under pressure as most companies, including many we invest in, would not have had the contingency plans for this unanticipated and sharp reduction in economic activity.
+Our current understanding is that expected dividend shortfalls will recover, although this is under review.